Andy: A Popera

 A new work-in-development by The Bearded Ladies, in partnership with Opera Philadelphia

 The Bearded Ladies, Philadelphia’s experimental cabaret troupe, embark upon a new adventure, in partnership with Opera Philadelphia: ANDY: A Popera.
-Inspired by the life, fame, and philosophy of Andy Warhol, this cabaret/opera hybrid will feature original music by resident composer Heath Allen and a cast of Opera Philadelphia and Bearded Ladies regulars.
+Inspired by the life, fame, and philosophy of Andy Warhol, this cabaret/opera hybrid will feature original music by Dan Visconti and Heath Allen, and a cast of Opera Philadelphia and Bearded Ladies regulars.
 Through the lens of Andy’s life and art, they’ll ask the provocative question, “Is immortality worth dying for?”

-Embracing the idea of pop in all its forms, the project is being developed in three stages, with a goal of building to a pop art opera premiere in 2015.
-Stage 1 debuts in May as a series of short pop-up performances throughout the city, kicking off on Friday, May 2, with an Art After 5 performance at the Philadelphia Museum of Art.
-For Stage 2 in July, The Bearded Ladies return to The Wilma Theater and present an hour-long cabaret version of the piece.
-The third and final stage will be the Popera.
+Embracing the idea of pop in all its forms, the project is being developed in three stages.
+Stage 1 debuted in May 2014 as a series of short pop-up performances throughout the city and kicked off with a performance at the Philadelphia Museum of Art.
+For Stage 2 in July 2014, The Bearded Ladies returned to The Wilma Theater and presented an hour-long cabaret version of the piece.
+The third and final stage will be the Popera, scheduled for a World Premiere in September 2015.

 Stay tuned for more details as this exciting process unfolds!